orlagh-sweeney/the-big-review/README.md

 When setting DEBUG to False to test the functionality of static files hosted on Cloudinary, the application would not deploy on Heroku.
 The build log error pointed to a problem between Cloudinary and the fontawesome solid assets.
 Fontawesome was originally setup as a package for this project, by doing it this way Cloudinary stored each fontawesome icon as an asset meaning the Cloudinary static folder had 2700 assets.
 I attempted to delete the static folder from Cloudinary and set it up again but the folder would not delete and the issue was not resolved.
 I then uninstalled Fontawesome as a package and instead use the CDN link to access icons.
 This fixed the issue with being able to deploy the site to Heroku.

 2. URL bug:
-The deployed site was unable to render to edit page due to an error in the URL page.
+The deployed site was unable to render to edit page due to an error.
 The error was in the href on the movie_detail page.

 ### Unresolved Bugs:
 1. Pagination: